msphn/easydd/README.md

 And to use all these awesome data you receive, add a callback function in the callback parameter.

-If you don't like limits, just remove maxSize and allowedMimeTypes, every file will passed now to you callback function.
+If you don't like limits, just remove maxSize and allowedMimeTypes, every file will be passed now to your callback function.

+# Composer
+If you like to get the latest version automatically, just add the composer repository.

+`composer require cookiekiller/easydd @dev-master`

 # Works with
-Current Firefox and Chrome.
+Currently Firefox and Chrome.
 Haven't tested with any other browser yet.

 # Contributing?
 Please support that library by testing and improving.